zhangx306/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/3.0 prepare for imputation-1.png)<!-- -->

 When imputing using mean of each interval, the shape of distribution is similar to the original data set, but both mean and median go up compared with the original ones.
 Notice that the mean increases substantially, which is consistent with the "shoot up" of the tallest bar.

-### 3.2 Inpute Stategy Two: Median
+### 3.2 Imputation Stategy Two: Median

 ```r
 ## use median of the interval (since the median of the day is still NA for a few days)